Preconditioned Adjoint Data Assimilation for Two-Dimensional Decaying and Forced Turbulence: Statistical Analysis of Adjoint Sensitivity

-To quantify the growth and scale dependence of adjoint energy, we analyze ensemble- and shell-averaged statistics in Fourier space.
-We therefore introduce the ensemble average, denoted by $\overline{(\cdot)}$, and use the backward time $\tau = T-t$ to analyze the adjoint fields.
-For each turbulence realization, the adjoint field is transformed to Fourier space, and its energy is accumulated over concentric wavenumber shells, yielding a shell-averaged adjoint energy as a function of the wavenumber magnitude $k$.
-Based on this construction, we consider two shell-averaged adjoint energy measures in wavenumber space.
-The first is the energy of the ensemble-mean adjoint field, $\|\overline{\hat{\boldsymbol{u}}^{\dagger}}(k,\tau)\|^{2}$, obtained by first averaging the adjoint Fourier coefficients across realizations and then computing the shell energy.
-The second is the ensemble-averaged adjoint energy, $\overline{\|\hat{\boldsymbol{u}}^{\dagger}(k,\tau)\|^{2}}$, obtained by averaging the shell-wise energy over realizations.
+We also analyze the mean adjoint fields in Fourier space, with shell-averaged energy content, $\|\overline{\hat{\boldsymbol{u}}^{\dagger}}(k,\tau)\|^{2}$, and the ensemble-averaged adjoint energy, $\overline{\|\hat{\boldsymbol{u}}^{\dagger}(k,\tau)\|^{2}}$, obtained by averaging the shell-wise energy over realizations.
 The former quantifies the large-scale structures, the reproducible component of adjoint sensitivity at scale $k$, whereas the latter represents the total adjoint energy, including small-scale structure fluctuations.

-Figure \ref{fig:dod_spectrum}(a) shows the shell-averaged adjoint energy spectra, indicating that adjoint energy is broadband and evolves non-uniformly across wavenumbers during backward integration.
+Figure \ref{fig:dod_spectrum}(a) shows the shell-averaged adjoint spectra for decaying HIT.
+The adjoint energy in both flows evolves non-uniformly across wavenumbers during backward integration, with high-wavenumber components amplifying more rapidly than the largest-scale modes.
+This growth is broadband and increasingly concentrated toward the highest resolved wavenumbers.
 Figure \ref{fig:dod_spectrum}(b) presents the temporal evolution of the total adjoint energy, defined as the spatial $L^{2}$ norm of the adjoint velocity field.
-Two ensemble statistics are shown: the energy of the ensemble-mean adjoint field, obtained by first averaging $\boldsymbol{u}^{\dagger}(\boldsymbol{x},\tau)$ across realizations and then computing its spatial energy, and the ensemble-averaged adjoint energy, obtained by averaging the spatial energy of each realization.
-The comparison highlights the contrasting behaviors of the mean component and the variance-dominated component of adjoint energy during backward integration.
+The flow exhibits rapid growth of the ensemble-averaged adjoint energy during backward integration.